lucabeccatini/NeuralNetworksFromScratch/README.md

 Y = activation(Z)
 ```

-This process is done for the nodes of the first hidden layer and then the output of that layer becomes the input of the next layer up to the output layer.
+This process is done for the nodes of the first hidden layer and then the output of that layer becomes the input of the next layer, up to the final layer.

 ### Backward propagation
-Once computed the loss function, the neural network uses the gradient descent process to correct the parameters and minimize the loss function.
+After the foward propagation and the generation of the ouputs, the loss function is computed respect the predicted outputs and their true value.
+Then, the neural network uses the gradient descent process to correct the parameters and minimize the loss function.
 In particular, to each parameter is subracted a correction which depends on the derivative of the loss function respect that parameter and a constant, called learning rate.
 The only loss function available at the moment is the mean squared error.

 ```
 learning rate: